A detailed, clean and helpful resource for an international students in Australia.

 Participate in activities and workshops offered

 Getting into uni doesn’t only mean countless study hours. assessments and exams.
 Throughout your degree, you will get countless opportunities to speed up your career development.
 If you are pursuing an MBA, workshops such as ‘Build a strong resume for the corporate’ or ‘Xero’ workshops are prevalent.
 Such workshops will help you develop skills for your future work role.
 Many important aspects which are not covered in the lectures are accessed through such workshops.

-Take help of mentors, student support and counsellors when needed
+Take the help of mentors, student support and counsellors when needed

 Studying in a completely new country can be very difficult at times.
 It is not only physically exhausting but mentally and emotionally draining too.
 Especially since the onset of the great pandemic, many students have reported feelings of depression and anxiety when they are far from home.

-You can get help from the uni if you are experiencing any issues with studies or overall well-being.
-You can access the academic success centre to get help for assignments and exams.
+You can get help from the uni if you are experiencing any issues with your studies or overall well-being.
+You can access the academic success centre to get help with assignments and exams.
 Likewise, you can also access mental health counsellors or even psychologists to talk about any issues.